 1. Limit product packaging

-Fun fact: packaging accounts for approximately 8 percent of the cost of food.
-When you buy food in larger sizes, you are also reducing the amount of packaging needed to contain those products.
+Even if you you buy packaged products, generally by purchasing the largest size, you reduce the amount of packaging needed to contain those products.
 This means less long-term cost and also less packaging to get rid of.

 2. Cut down on transportation

 Think back to physics class and the laws of motion.
 It takes less energy to move something that is lightweight, and bulk food means less of that weight (and space) will be used on packaging.
 Manufacturers can ship a larger amount of food in bulk quantities, while also using less gas during the shipment.

 Buying in bulk will also mean you can reduce trips to the grocery store, which will save you gas mileage on those short car trips.

 Many of the foods you are able to purchase in bulk have a long shelf-life, such as pasta and rice, cereal and oatmeal, dried fruit and nuts.
 This allows you store up bulk foods to be ready in case of emergencies, while also not worrying as much about expiration dates.

 On the flip side, not all foods are designed for bulk purchase because they will go bad faster than you can consume a large quantity.
 Use caution before considering a bulk purchase for dairy, meat or produce products.
 Don’t do harm to your body in order to save the environment.